hpcleuven/VscDocumentation/source/jobs/what_if_jobs_fail_after_starting_successfully.rst

 that can't be written.

-See the FAQs listed below to :ref:`check the amount of disk space <disk usage>` you are currently using, and for a few hints on :ref:`what data to store where <data location>`.
+See the FAQs listed below to :ref:`check the amount of disk space <storage usage>` you are currently using, and for a few hints on :ref:`what data to store where <data location>`.

 However, your home directory may unexpectedly fill up in two ways: